chumingqian/Deploy_Yolov4_On_Ultra96_v2/README_eng.md

 Here is the solution we use,  extanding the  swap space  temporary.
 - check all  process "top"
+- use "sync;  echo 3 >  /proc/sys/vm/drop_caches " to release  some  cache memory.
 - Check the current usage  "free -h "  and show the usage of the swap "swapon --show".
 - sudo  su to get the  super privillage.